Practice Incentives Program Quality Improvement Incentive (PIP QI)

 Complete an annual confirmation statement each year

-Note: Please inform CESPHN that you have applied for the PIP QI incentive and provide your PIP Identifier Number (PIP ID) – this is so we can assist The Department in processing payments
+Note: Please inform CESPHN & provide your PIP Identifier Number to assist The Department in processing payments

 Provide the main contact person for the program including 2 email address to receive the quarterly practice progress report